Bringing on the greenery is a 2025 housing design trend… check out Lost in the Forrest for help greening your home

 Don’t be intimidated if you are a plant ‘newbie’… Lost in the Forrest can help you incorporate nature into your home.
 Both their selection and physical space are broad and expansive.

-Whether you have a green thumb or are a newbie, you can impress your friends by telling them you are using ‘biophilic’ design!
+Whether you already have a green thumb or are a newbie, you can impress your friends by telling them you are using ‘biophilic’ design!

 Sharlene Hensrud, RE/MAX Results – shensrud@homesmsp.com